Blue Heelers: episode guide

 Jo re-opens the case of a missing teenager when his mother claims to have seen him in the dead of night.
 Jo senses there is more to this case than she originally thought and soon finds herself involved in a web of lies.

-Guest Starring: Rebecca Smart as Amy Rose, Ian Scott as Owen Fielding, Joan Murray as Tina Fielding, Jim Daly as David Rose, Alex Cappelli as Joy Fielding
+Guest Starring: Rebecca Smart as Amy Rose, Ian Scott as Owen Fielding, Joan Murray as Tina Fielding, Jim Daly as David Rose, Alex Cappelli as Jay Fielding

 Yesterday’s Hero

-The blossoming romance between Susie and Jonesy is interrupted when they are called to attend the robbery of a dashing former footy star—who shows an interest in Susie.
-Jonesy believes his rival of being involved in a spate of burglaries—or is Jonesy just jealous?
+The blossoming romance between Susie and Jonesy is interrupted when they are called to attend the robbery of dashing former footy star Jed Stone.
+Jed shows an interest in Susie and asks her out on the spot.
+Jonesy believes his rival is involved in a spate of burglaries — or is Jonesy just jealous?

 Guest Starring: Bernard Curry as Jed Stone, Thomas Milton as Stewie Burgess, Casey-Lee Walker as Dana O’Leary, Matthew Robinson as Craig Watson, Kat Crosby as Cher, Chris Kearon as Mick, Danielle Wright as Celebrant